350886/ikev2/README.md

 It will also generate a macOS/iOS .mobileconfig file with on-demand connection enabled by default.

+If you're behind a NAT (e.g. a home router), you will need to forward ports 80/tcp, 4500/udp and 500/udp

 #### Example docker-compose.yml file
 ```
 version: '3'